lvgl/docs_old/en/_build/html/_sources/object-types/btn.md.txt

 You can disable the layout with `lv_btn_set_layout(btn, LV_LAYOUT_OFF)`
 - `lv_btn_set_fit/fit2/fit4(btn, LV_FIT_..)` enables to set the button width and/or height automatically according to the children, parent, and fit type.

+### Ink effect
+You can enable a special animation on buttons: when a button is pressed a the pressed state will be drawn in a growing circle starting from the point of pressing.
+It's an ink droplet in the water.
+When the button is released the released state will be reverted by fading.
+It's like a the ink is fully mixed with a lot of water and already no visible in it.

+To control this animation use the following functions:
+- `lv_btn_set_ink_in_time(btn, time_ms)` time of circle growing
+- `lv_btn_set_ink_wait_time(btn, time_ms)` minim time to keep the fully covering (pressed) state
+- `lv_btn_set_ink_out_time(btn, time_ms)` time fade back to releases state

+This feature needs to be enabled with `LV_BTN_INK_EFFECT  1` in *lv_conf.h*.

 ## Styles

 A button can have 5 independent styles for the 5 state.
 You can set them via: `lv_btn_set_style(btn, LV_BTN_STYLE_..., &style)`.
 The styles use the `style.body` properties.